baconbao/dsh-mermaid-preview-plugin/README.md

 ## Configuration

-### Replace the mermaid.ink render server and thumbnail size
+### Configurate the mermaid.ink render server and thumbnail size

 To use your own mermaid-compatible render server or adjust the thumbnail height, edit the profile's `cordis.patch.yml` (e.g.